Master in Physician Assistant Studies (MPAS)

 MPAS Tours

-MPAS tours are available the first Friday of the month in March, April, and May.
-Attendance is limited; please RSVP to paschool@fiu.edu
+MPAS tours are available the first Friday of the month in June, September, October, and November.
+Attendance is limited to prospective students only.
+Please RSVP topaschool@fiu.edu.

 Meet our Paws Up Students